-• Ms. Merolli, our Science Librarian and a Montserrat Natural World Cluster member, will be visiting our class during the week after Spring Break to introduce herself and give some introductory information about using the library resources to identify sources for your project.
-She will be more than happy to assist you in the important process of assembling the resources you will use for your project.

-- The presentations can be done either with overhead projector slides, or with Power-Point.
-I will be happy to help out with technical details either way if needed. - I will ask each person to do a "dry run" of their presentation with me at least one day before you go in front of the class.
+- Ms. Merolli, our Science Librarian and a Montserrat Natural World Cluster member, will be visiting our class during the week after Spring Break to introduce herself and give some introductory information about using the library resources to identify sources for your project.
+She will be more than happy to assist you in the important process of assembling the resources you will use for your project. - The presentations can be done either with Google Slides, or with PowerPoint.
+I will be happy to help out with technical details either way if needed. - I will ask each group to do a "dry run" of their presentation with me at least one day before you go in front of the class.
 The purpose of this is to give you some feedback about what is working and what is not, and to give you some practice to minimize the effect of "nerves" when the time comes for the real thing.